 - 1 tablespoon yellow curry powder

 - 1 can (14 oz./400 ml) coconut milk

 - In a large pot with hot olive oil sauté onions, garlic and celery for three minutes, stirring occasionally.

-- Add butternut squash puree, vegetable stock, ginger and curry powder.
+- Add puree, vegetable stock, ginger and curry powder.

 - Add coconut milk.